 One of the most commonly asked questions we get at Ecanvasser after campaigning advice is how to set up a Facebook page.
 We often forget that many people may not get into politics until their later years and suddenly they are bombarded with all the ways they can gather support through social media platforms.

 Having a Facebook page is great from both a personal and professional point of view.
-Using it as a personal space whereby you have a private account so you can connect with your friends, wish people happy birthday, share photos and keep up to date with your relatives who live halfway around the world is refreshing.
+Using it as a personal space whereby you have a private account so you can connect with your grassroots, wish people happy birthday, share photos and keep up to date with your relatives who live halfway around the world is refreshing.

 From a professional point of view, Facebook has the capability to help your brand grow beyond any conceivable idea.
 Your campaign message may just go viral if pushed in the right direction and this is why Facebook is seen as a catapult to success for many up and coming leaders.

 The following document will illustrate the simple steps to setting up your first candidate profile page.
 Basic but so important.

 Login to your current Facebook account or set one up if you don’t already have one.
 To set one up, merely go to https://www.facebook.com/ and click Sign up